 The leading third party logistics provider in the Inland Pacific Northwest, Inland Empire Distribution Systems Inc., is headquartered in Spokane Valley, and is ideally suited for supply chain control of freight distribution to and from Montana, Idaho, Washington and Oregon.

-The Spokane region is equipped with the transportation logistics to move products across the U.S. Conveniently located on I-90, Spokane Valley manufacturers can make easy use of this freight corridor to carry both international and domestic interstate and intrastate trade.
+The Spokane region is equipped with the transportation infrastructure to move products across the U.S. Conveniently located along Interstate 90, Spokane Valley manufacturers can make easy use of this freight corridor to carry both international and domestic interstate and intrastate trade.
 Additionally, north-south routes provide access to Canada – only 110 miles to the north – as well as Mexico.

-Class 1 railroads Union Pacific and Burlington Northern Sante Fe (BNSF) both ship nationally out of the Spokane Valley switching yard.
+Two Class 1 railroads, Union Pacific and Burlington Northern Sante Fe (BNSF), both ship nationally out of the local switching yard.
 On the direct Seattle to Chicago line for both railroads, Spokane Valley is the gateway to and from the interior U.S. and the Pacific Rim, with efficient east-west access and reciprocal switching capabilities matched by only a few regions nationwide.

 Spokane Valley’s advantage begins with its low taxes.
 The city does not impose a local Business & Occupation tax and has not increased the city property taxes for six years.
 It is also home to friendly worker’s compensation rates that keep costs low by basing the rates on hours worked rather than the wages paid.